A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Methods

 \section{Methods}

-To compute the formation and evolution of QS through rapid accretion onto initially low mass stellar objects, we use the \MESA\footnote{The \MESA\ release 25.10.1 is used for this work, as well as \texttt{MESA SDK} 24.7.1.} stellar evolution code \citep{mesa1,mesa2,mesa3,mesa4,mesa5,mesa6}.
+To compute the formation and evolution of QS through rapid mass gain onto initially low mass stellar objects, we use the \MESA\footnote{The \MESA\ release 25.10.1 is used for this work, as well as \texttt{MESA SDK} 24.7.1.} stellar evolution code \citep{mesa1,mesa2,mesa3,mesa4,mesa5,mesa6}.
 All models start as a 2~\Msun\ proto-star with an initial radius of $\sim200$~\Rsun, constant entropy, and central temperature of $\sim 10^5$~K. We compute models with metallicities $Z = 0$, $10^{-4}$, $10^{-3}$ and $10^{-2}$ and helium mass fraction $Y = 0.25$, corresponding to [Fe/H]$= -\infty,\ -2.10,\ -1.15\ {\rm and}\ -0.15$ respectively.
-The models gain mass through cold accretion, while no explicit stellar wind prescription is considered.
-Initially, for numerical stability, we employ the variable accretion rate prescription by \cite{haemmerle2019stellar}, which depends on the bolometric luminosity, increased by hundredfold.
-Once the mass accretion rate has reached $\dot{M}_{\rm max,acc}=$ 0.01, 0.1 or 1 \Msun/yr it is kept constant thereafter; this occurs while reaching masses from $\sim 10$--$10^3$~\Msun ~ depending on the threshold value.
-Details on the determining the GRI and other physical assumptions are described in Appendix~\ref{app:methods_cont}.